vslvskyy/asr_project/README.md

 # Automatic Speech Recognition Pipeline

-This is the homework for the course [Deep Learning for Audio](https://github.com/markovka17/dla) at  at the [CS Faculty](https://cs.hse.ru/en/) of [HSE](https://www.hse.ru/en/).
+This is the homework for the course [Deep Learning for Audio](https://github.com/markovka17/dla) at the [CS Faculty](https://cs.hse.ru/en/) of [HSE](https://www.hse.ru/en/).

 ## Installation guide